matthewglasenapp/hla_resolve/docs/user_guide.md

 + print('Treating as "phased"')
 ```

 When vcf2fasta treats a VCF as "phased," it treats unphased heterozygous genotypes as phased and arbitrarily assigns each allele to a haplotype.
 This means that unphased heterozygous genotypes must be removed from the phased VCF prior to running vcf2fasta.
+However, if there is only one heterozygous genotype in the single-gene VCF and it remains unphased, it should not be filtered before vcf2fasta.
+Because we care only about phased haplotypes within genes, it doesn’t matter which haplotype gets which allele in this scenario.
+The two reconstructed haplotypes will be correct.
+However, the standard pipeline removes unphased heterozygous genotypes from the vcf before vcf2fasta, because when operating in “phased’ mode, if there is a mix of phased and unphased heterozygous genotypes, vcf2fasta randomly assigns alleles from the unphased heterozygous genotypes to haplotypes, resulting in inevitable switch errors.
+I addressed the edge case of a single (unphased) heterozygous genotype in reconstruct_fasta_methods.py.

 Matt note to self: If an updated version of vcf2fasta is used in a future version of hla_resolve, I will need to change the files in hla_resolve/data/hla_gff, including make_coords.py.